 The evidence has been building for years that NSAIDs are bad for the cardiovascular system.
 Epidemiological studies have suggested that such drugs increase the risk for heart attacks, strokes, congestive heart failure and death.
 Here is a link to an article we wrote several years ago documenting these problems.

-Despite prior research many health professionals and patients were reluctant to accept the bad news about ibuprofen, celecoxib, diclofenac, meloxicam, naproxen or other NSAIDs.
+Despite prior research, many health professionals and patients are reluctant to accept the bad news about ibuprofen, naproxen, celecoxib, diclofenac, meloxicam, or other NSAIDs.
 There have been concerns about the quality of the studies.
 Some experts characterized the data as “imprecise” or “inconclusive.”

-Now, Canadian and European researchers have just published an important article in the BMJ (May 9, 2017).
-The results reaffirm the risks of NSAIDs.
+Canadian and European researchers published an important article in the BMJ (May 9, 2017).
+The results reaffirmed the risks of NSAIDs.

 What They Did: